-Download Firefox or Edge browsers, If Edge and Firefox browser are working then you need to check Chrome in safe mode.
-Boot your windows in safe mode and check if Chrome is able to open or not.
+Download Firefox or Edge browsers, If Edge and Firefox browsers are working, you need to check Chrome in safe mode.
+Boot your windows in safe mode and check if Chrome can open or not.

-If safe mode works then there are some windows services that are causing the issue.
+If safe mode works, then some windows services are causing the issue.
 You need to disable certain services and try and test to find which Windows service is responsible for the chrome issue.

-In case if it is still not working then while you are in safe mode, uninstall Google Chrome completely from Programs and Features and delete all the associated files from the “Appdata” and Windows application folder.
+If it is still not working, uninstall Google Chrome entirely from Programs and Features while in safe mode and delete all the associated files from the “Appdata” and Windows application folder.

-Download google chrome offline installer and install it in normal mode.
+Download the google chrome offline installer and install it in normal mode.

 This option also worked for many users.

-If you have upgraded your Windows PC from Windows 7, 8.1 to Windows 10 then you may face this issue.
+If you have upgraded your Windows PC from Windows 7, 8.1 to Windows 10 or 11, then you may face this issue.

-After upgrade Chrome will not open due to Microsoft’s installer automatic settings.
-This installer will set Chrome’s execution mode for Windows 7 or Windows 8 compatibility.
+After the upgrade, Chrome will not open due to Microsoft’s installer automatic settings.
+This installer will set Chrome’s execution mode for the older version of Windows.

 1. Locate the Chrome shortcut on the desktop.
-(If you don’t have a chrome shortcut on the desktop then make it).
+(If you don’t have a chrome shortcut on the desktop, make it).

 Now check if Google Chrome is opening or not.

-This program won’t install on your computer, it is a flash scanner to find suspicious programs and to reset Google Chrome Settings.
+This program won’t install on your computer; it is a flash scanner to find suspicious programs and reset Google Chrome Settings.